ajrgodfrey/ActionBook/BrailleRInAction/05-MarkdownInAction.md

 The user that does not like these settings can edit the markdown file for themselves and re-process the file, but the intention is to deliver more than all users would want so that as many users as possible get what they need.

 This R markdown script uses the `VI()` method for the graphs as well as the code that generates the HTML (via markdown) and LaTeX tables (using the `xtable` package).
 Take note of the arguments supplied to the code chunks for the graphs; these include a `fig.cap` which is used as an Alt tag in the resulting HTML files.
 The quoted string is the only text that is read aloud by a blind person's screen reading software as they move the cursor onto the graph while reading through the HTML document.
-The methods used for creating tables in markdown (either directly or using the `kable()` command from the `knitr` package) both lead to a formatted HTML table that is easily navigated by a screen reader using keystrokes that help move between rows or columns.
+The methods used for creating tables in markdown (either directly or using the `kable()` command from the `knitr` package) [@Rpkg-knitr] both lead to a formatted HTML table that is easily navigated by a screen reader using keystrokes that help move between rows or columns.
 The result is that the HTML document is about as user-friendly as can be expected for a blind user.
 It is important to recognize that some of the text  is arranged for the optimal use by a blind person; it is possible to alter the cosmetics of the HTML document without altering the experience for blind users.
 Given a blind user might be accompanied by sighted classmates, teaching staff, or colleagues, making the HTML pages presentable is desirable; this has been achieved using a custom style sheet (CSS) included in the package.
 This style includes some color, adequate spacing of content and other features that improve the clarity of the presented material which is important for a user with some residual vision that wishes to read through the results visually rather than using screen reading software.

 If all of the optional arguments of the `UniDesc()` function are set at their defaults, the HTML file is automatically opened in a browser (courtesy of the `View` argument); it puts the R markdown file, the R script, and the HTML document in the current working directory, while the LaTeX and graph files  are all placed in a subdirectory.

 Several other convenience functions have been created that follow the same process as the `UniDesc()` function.
 The `OneFactor()` function compares one continuous response variable to a categorical variable, while `TwoFactors()` allows for two categorical variables and their possible interaction to help explain a single continuous response variable.
 These functions create group summary statistics and suitable graphs that a sighted audience might expect to see.
 Comparing a continuous response variable to a continuous predictor variable is achieved using the `OnePredictor()` function.
-Each of these functions has an example using data from the `datasets` package so a user can see what can be expected from these functions.
+Each of these functions has an example using data from the `datasets` package [@Rpkg-datasets] so a user can see what can be expected from these functions.

 ## Analysis of a single continuous variable with respect to a single grouping factor